mhlabs/datahem.registry/README.md

 A registry for avro schemas, running on google datastore

 # Version:
+## 0.7.5 (2018-10-19): Cloud Build and schema path
+Added cloudbuild.yaml.
+Added path as field to datastore.

 ## 0.7.4 (2018-10-18): Error logging patch
 Added logging of errors in registryloader